Get,

 In 2018, Haihong Shi et al. researched the effects of oolong tea against breast cancer.
 The results showed that catechins present in oolong tea might induce DNA damage which may be helpful against breast cancer cell growth.
 As a result, it might be helpful in the management of breast cancer.4 However, kindly consult the neurologist for diagnosis and treatment.
 Furthermore, avoid using oolong tea as self-medication, as there could be severe side effects.

-Postprandial hyperlipidaemia is a condition caused by consuming fat-rich meals during the day.
-It is characterised by high serum-triglyceride levels.
-Suzuki et al., 2018 discovered that oolong tea-polymerised polyphenols (OTPP) might inhibit the pancreatic enzyme lipase.
+Postprandial hyperlipidemia is a condition caused by consuming fat-rich meals during the day.
+It is characterized by high serum triglyceride levels.
+Suzuki et al., 2018 discovered that oolong tea-polymerized polyphenols (OTPP) might inhibit the pancreatic enzyme lipase.
 Pancreatic lipase breaks the fats in our food, which get absorbed in the intestine.
 OTPP in oolong tea may inhibit the absorption of lipids in the gastrointestinal tract and increase lipid elimination.5 However, more research is needed to check the effects of oolong tea in this condition.
 Kindly consult the doctor for diagnosis and treatment.

 In a study by Xin et al. in 2022, rats on a high-salt diet had their blood pressure tested before and after drinking tea.
 The results showed that the consumption of oolong tea lowered blood pressure.
 Along with lowering blood pressure, it may also be helpful in the management of hypertrophy and necrosis of cardiomyocytes which are the conditions that may contribute to heart failure.7 Nonetheless, please consult a doctor for diagnosis and treatment if you suspect blood pressure or heart-related symptoms.
 Avoid self-medication as it could lead to the worsening of the condition.